davidramiro/Marlin-Ai3M/README.md

 - For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX-TMC2208.hex`
 - For TMC2208 with flipped connectors, use `Marlin-AI3M-XXXXXX-TMC2208_flipped.hex`
 - If you use the original stepper motor drivers, use `Marlin-AI3M-XXXXXX-stock_drivers.hex`.
+- If you use a newer version of the TMC2208 that doesn't require the connector to be flipped (e.g. BIQU TMC2208, KINGPRINT TMC2208), please use `Marlin-AI3M-XXXXXX-TMC2208_flipped.hex`.

 ### Or compile it yourself: